 All Members of GME are committed to comply with the food hygiene requirements, specified by the EU regulations EC/853/2004 and EC/2073/2005.
-Although only the salmonella testing is required for food grade gelatine, all the Members of GME agreed to extend the bacteriological testing.
+Although only the salmonella testing is required for food grade gelatine and collagen peptides, all the Members of GME agreed to extend the bacteriological testing.